A general regularity theory for stable codimension 1 integral varifolds: Proper blow-up classes

-Now by property (${\mathcal B{\emph 4 \, I}}$), $\G_{v} \cap (B_{1} \setminus B_{\t}) \setminus \left(\{0\} \times {\mathbf R}^{n-k_{1}}\right) \subset$ the zero set of $u^{j} \equiv \left.\left(v^{j} - v^{j-1}\right)\right|_{B_{1} \setminus B_{\t}}$ for each $j=2, \ldots, q.$ Since $u^{j}$ is non-negative and $C^{1}$ in $(B_{1} \setminus B_{\t}) \setminus \left(\{0\} \times {\mathbf R}^{n-k_{1}}\right)$, it follows that $Du^{j}(z) = 0$ for any $z \in \G_{v} \cap (B_{1} \setminus B_{\t}) \setminus \left(\{0\} \times {\mathbf R}^{n-k_{1}}\right)$.
-Also, by property (${\mathcal B{\emph 4\, II}}$) and the definition of $\G_{v}$, $u^{j}$ is harmonic in $(B_{1} \setminus B_{\t}) \setminus \left(\G_{v} \cup \left(\{0\} \times {\mathbf R}^{n-k_{1}}\right)\right)$.
-In order to derive a contradiction, pick any point $z_{1} \in \G_{v} \cap (B_{1} \setminus B_{\t}) \setminus \left(\{0\} \times {\mathbf R}^{n-k_{1}}\right)$ and let $\r_{1} = \frac{1}{4} \, {\rm dist} \, \left(z_{1}, \partial \, B_{1} \cup \partial B_{\t} \cup \{0\} \times {\mathbf R}^{n-k_{1}}\right).$ If $u^{j}(z) > 0$ for some $z \in B_{\r_{1}}(z_{1})$, then there exists $\r \in (0, \r_{1})$ such that $u^{j} >0$ in $B_{\r}(z)$ and $\partial \, B_{\r}(z) \cap \left(\G_{v} \cap (B_{1} \setminus B_{\t}) \setminus \left(\{0\} \times {\mathbf R}^{n-k_{1}}\right)\right) \neq \emptyset$, contradicting the Hopf boundary point lemma.
-It follows that $u^{j} \equiv 0$ in $B_{\r_{1}}(z_{1})$ for each $j=2, \ldots, q.$ But since $z_{1} \in \G_{v}$, this is impossible by the definition of $\G_{v},$ so we see that the assumption $\G_{v} \cap (B_{1} \setminus B_{\t}) \setminus \left(\{0\} \times {\mathbf R}^{n-k_{1}}\right) \neq \emptyset$ leads to a contradiction.
+Now by property (${\mathcal B{\emph 4 \, I}}$), $\G_{v} \cap (B_{1} \setminus \overline{B_{\t}}) \setminus \left(\{0\} \times {\mathbf R}^{n-k_{1}}\right) \subset$ the zero set of $u^{j} \equiv \left.\left(v^{j} - v^{j-1}\right)\right|_{B_{1} \setminus \overline{B_{\t}}}$ for each $j=2, \ldots, q.$ Since $u^{j}$ is non-negative and $C^{1}$ in $(B_{1} \setminus \overline{B_{\t}}) \setminus \left(\{0\} \times {\mathbf R}^{n-k_{1}}\right)$, it follows that $Du^{j}(z) = 0$ for any $z \in \G_{v} \cap (B_{1} \setminus \overline{B_{\t}}) \setminus \left(\{0\} \times {\mathbf R}^{n-k_{1}}\right)$.
+Also, by property (${\mathcal B{\emph 4\, II}}$) and the definition of $\G_{v}$, $u^{j}$ is harmonic in $(B_{1} \setminus \overline{B_{\t}}) \setminus \left(\G_{v} \cup \left(\{0\} \times {\mathbf R}^{n-k_{1}}\right)\right)$.
+In order to derive a contradiction, pick any point $z_{1} \in \G_{v} \cap (B_{1} \setminus \overline{B_{\t}}) \setminus \left(\{0\} \times {\mathbf R}^{n-k_{1}}\right)$ and let $\r_{1} = \frac{1}{4} \, {\rm dist} \, \left(z_{1}, \partial \, B_{1} \cup \partial B_{\t} \cup \{0\} \times {\mathbf R}^{n-k_{1}}\right).$ If $u^{j}(z) > 0$ for some $z \in B_{\r_{1}}(z_{1})$, then there exists $\r \in (0, \r_{1})$ such that $u^{j} >0$ in $B_{\r}(z)$ and $\partial \, B_{\r}(z) \cap \left(\G_{v} \cap (B_{1} \setminus B_{\t}) \setminus \left(\{0\} \times {\mathbf R}^{n-k_{1}}\right)\right) \neq \emptyset$, contradicting the Hopf boundary point lemma.
+It follows that $u^{j} \equiv 0$ in $B_{\r_{1}}(z_{1})$ for each $j=2, \ldots, q.$ But since $z_{1} \in \G_{v}$, this is impossible by the definition of $\G_{v},$ so we see that the assumption $\G_{v} \cap (B_{1} \setminus \overline{B_{\t}}) \setminus \left(\{0\} \times {\mathbf R}^{n-k_{1}}\right) \neq \emptyset$ leads to a contradiction.
 Thus ${\mathcal H}_{k} = \emptyset$ for each $k = 2, \ldots, n$, and the Proposition is proved. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{blowup-reg}] The main point is, as in the proof of Proposition~\ref{homog}, to prove that $v \in C^{1}(B_{1}).$ For if this is true, then, by exactly the same argument as in the last paragraph of the proof of Proposition~\ref{homog}, we see that $\G_{v} = \emptyset,$ from which the first assertion of the theorem follows immediately.
+\begin{proof}[Proof of Theorem~\ref{blowup-reg}] The main point is to prove that ${\mathcal B} \subseteq C^{1}(B_{1}).$ For if this is true, then, by exactly the same argument as in the last paragraph of the proof of Proposition~\ref{homog}, we see that $\G_{v} = \emptyset$ for each $v \in {\mathcal B},$ from which the first assertion of the theorem follows immediately.